How to Travel on Amtrak Trains with a Dog in 2023

 Unfortunately, it’s not quite as easy as it used to be to book an Amtrak train trip with your pet.
 Whereas previously the number of remaining pet spots on each train service was clearly displayed when the list of train services to select from were listed (plus made clear which train services were pet-friendly), this is no longer provided.

-To double-check that the train service you’d like to book is pet-friendly, once you’ve started your search, I recommend clicking on Details and then Services under the train service.
+To double-check that the train service you’d like to book is pet-friendly, once you’ve started your search, I recommend clicking on Trip Details and then Services under the train service.
 Underneath Add-Ons, “Pet” should be displayed.

 Amtrak Services